Tesla Model X SUV - Interior & comfort

 There’s another screen that dominates the experience too, and that’s the one behind the steering wheel, which shows all the information you’d expect to find in the instrument binnacle of a conventional car.
 Like Audi’s Virtual Cockpit system, it’s fully configurable by the driver and can show things like speed, battery charge, sat-nav directions, range and what you’re listening to on the car’s stereo.

 Speaking of the steering wheel, Tesla introduced its Tesla Yoke steering wheel option in 2021 – although it’s yet to arrive in the UK yet.
 It’s a futuristic-looking steering control system like something from the show Knight Rider, which replaces the stalks with touch-sensitive buttons.
 We think the Yoke amounts to no more than a gimmick as a typical steering wheel will suffice for most drivers, but the brand claims the lack of a top half to the steering wheel improves visibility of the instruments and road ahead.
 The Yoke also requires less driver input to make the wheels turn than a standard steering wheel.

 Connectivity in the Model X is a strong point; install the Tesla app on your smartphone and you can control a range of functions, including the remote-opening doors, climate control and even the headlights and horn.
 The app also shows how much range your car has left.

-‘Enhanced Autopilot’ is another £5,900, but enables the car to autonomously change lanes to overtake slower traffic, and even to pull off onto slip roads according to the navigation route being followed.
+‘Enhanced Autopilot’ was another circa £6,000, but enables the car to autonomously change lanes to overtake slower traffic, and even to pull off onto slip roads according to the navigation route being followed.
 A full self-driving capability can be purchased post-delivery, and enables the car to begin its journey with a simple voice command of where you want to go – it can then theoretically do all the driving work itself.
 However, although the system is “ready to go”, it’s not yet approved for full use on public roads.